 Now – why are keystone habits so important?

 Keystone habits are important for many reasons.
 As I said, one of the biggest reasons is that they create a sort of domino effect.
 You develop a positive habit, and pretty soon you’ll notice many other little positive habits follow, like a chain reaction.
 Developing effective keystone habits can change – and improve – your whole life.

 1. Regularly setting goals

-So many successful people, including one of my favorites, Dave Ramsey, say setting goals is one of the biggest things you can do to set yourself up for success.
+So many successful people, including one of my favorites for financial advice, Dave Ramsey, say setting goals is one of the biggest things you can do to set yourself up for success.
 It’s one of the main habits that separates successful people from unsuccessful people.